FabricMC/fabric-docs/develop/classtweaker/index.md

 The class tweaker file's location must be specified in your `build.gradle` and `fabric.mod.json` files.
 Remember that you must also depend on Fabric Loader 0.18.0 or above to use class tweakers.

-The specifications are still named after access wideners for backward compatibility reasons.
+The specifications are still named after access wideners to preserve backwards compatibility.

 #### build.gradle {#build-gradle}